Flocculation: Term definition

 During flocculation, gentle mixing accelerates the rate of particle collision, and the destabilized particles are further aggregated and enmeshed into larger precipitates.
-Flocculation is affected by several parameters, including mixing speeds, mixing intensity, and mixing time.
+Flocculation is affected by several parameters, including mixing shear and intensity, time and pH.
 The product of the mixing intensity and mixing time is used to describe flocculation processes.

 Jar test

 The process by which the dosage and choice of flocculant are selected is called a jar test.
 The equipment used for jar testing consists of one or more beakers, each equipped with a paddle mixer.
 After the addition of flocculants, rapid mixing takes place, followed by slow mixing and later the sedimentation process.
 Samples can then be taken from the aqueous phase in each beaker.

+Mechanisms

+One mechanism for flocculation is coacervation.